takac/vim-hardtime/README.md

 # Hardtime

-Hardtime helps you break that annoying habit vimmers have of scrolling up and down the page using `jjjjj` and `kkkkk` but without comprimising the rest of our vim experience.
+Hardtime helps you break that annoying habit vimmers have of scrolling up and down the page using `jjjjj` and `kkkkk` but without compromising the rest of our vim experience.

 It works using a timeout on the keys you want to stop repeating, i.e. `h`, `j`, `k`, `l`, `UP`, `DOWN`, `LEFT`, `RIGHT`.